geotho/geotho.github.io/_posts/2016-08-03-email-unsubscription-ux.markdown

 categories: ux
 ---

-If you have various promotional email list to unsubscribe from, put the 'unsubscribe from all' button at the top of the settings page.
+Put the 'unsubscribe from all emails' button at the top of the email settings page.

 I hope this screenshot, courtesy of the Medium unsubscription page, goes some way to explaining why: